patrickhladun/ci-project-01/README.md

 [Safari browser mockup by sashalazar](https://sashalazar.gumroad.com/l/mqxFJ) [Mobile Phone Mockup by Antony Boyd](https://www.anthonyboyd.graphics/mockups/iphone-14-pro-max-mockup/)

-[uicolors.app](https://uicolors.app/) was used to generate shades of chosen color and export the colors as css variables.
+[uicolors.app](https://uicolors.app/) was used to generate shades of chosen colour and export the colours as css variables.